-As for interest rate developments in the money markets, the overnight call rate (uncollateralized; Chart 30[1]) has been at around 0.5 percent on the whole, although it has shown temporary fluctuations.
-Regarding interest rates on term instruments (Chart 31[1]), the Euroyen interest rate (TIBOR, 3-month) and FB rate (3-month) have been more or less flat.
-Under these circumstances, interest rates on Euroyen futures have edged down, mainly in distant contracts (Chart 31[2]).
+As for interest rate developments in the money markets, the overnight call rate (uncollateralized; Chart 32[1]) has been at around 0.5 percent.
+Regarding interest rates on term instruments (Chart 33[1]), the Euroyen interest rate (TIBOR, 3-month) has been more or less flat, while the FB rate (3-month) has fallen.
+Interest rates on Euroyen futures have been essentially unchanged on the whole (Chart 33[2]).

-Yields on 10-year government bonds (newly issued 10-year JGB; Chart 30 [2]) have dropped, mainly in response to long-term interest rate movements in the United States and Europe.
-They have recently been moving at around 1.60 percent.
+Yields on 10-year government bonds (newly issued 10-year JGB; Chart 32 [2]) dropped temporarily, but then increased, mainly in response to long-term interest rate movements in the United States and Europe.
+They have recently been moving in the range of 1.55-1.60 percent.

-Yield spreads between corporate bonds and government bonds (Chart 33) have expanded, given the widening spreads in the U.S. and European credit markets.
+Yield spreads between corporate bonds and government bonds (Chart 35) have been more or less flat on the whole.

-Stock prices (Chart 34) have fallen, mainly in response to the drop in global stock prices.
+Stock prices (Chart 36) have fluctuated, mainly in view of U.S. stock prices and foreign exchange rates.
 The Nikkei 225 Stock Average is moving at around 16,000 yen.

-In the foreign exchange market (Chart 35), the yen has risen due to a certain risk reassessment in global markets.
-The yen is being traded in the range of 112-116 yen to the U.S. dollar.
+In the foreign exchange market (Chart 37), the yen appreciated temporarily, primarily in response to some U.S. economic indicators.
+It later fell, in response to the prospects of U.S. monetary policy.
+The yen is being traded in the range of 114-117 yen to the U.S. dollar.